-Given this common pain point, I’m excited to announce the release of WordStream’s brand new landing page tool, the AdWords Landing Page Grader.
+Given this common pain point, I’m excited to announce the release of WordStream’s brand new free landing page tool, the AdWords Landing Page Grader.
 This tool, now in beta, is the newest addition to the family of free tools WordStream offers small businesses to help them assess and improve PPC performance.
-And today, I’d like to tell you a little bit about how this landing page tool can help you, and invite you to try it out while it’s in beta, so your early feedback can improve the tool.
+And today, I’d like to tell you a little bit about how this landing page optimization tool can help you, and invite you to try it out while it’s in beta, so your early feedback can improve the tool.

 Before we get started, here’s a little bit more about me: I’m the director of product management at WordStream.
 While I’ve only been with WordStream for 6 months, I’ve been in a product role for more than 7 years and spent about half of that time working in the PPC space.
 I’ve been overseeing the evolution of WordStream’s Landing Pages and Leads tool, and saw an opportunity to build a free tool to help highlight some of the landing page best practices we’re working to make easy for small businesses.
 I’ve been working with engineering for the past 2 months to arrive at the first version of our new Landing Page Grader, and as we collect feedback from our user community, we’ll continue to evolve the tool to help businesses derive deep insights about their PPC and landing pages.

 If you like watching better than reading, this video explains how the Landing Page Grader works: